Saltbush Berries

 Current Facts

-Australian Saltbush, botanically classified as Atriplex semibaccata, belongs to the Amaranthaceae family, which also includes beets, quinoa, chard, and spinach.
+Saltbush berries are botanically classified as Atriplex semibaccata and belong to the Amaranthaceae family, which also includes beets, quinoa, chard, and spinach.
 This species is also referred to as Australian Saltbush, Creeping Saltbush, and Scrambling Saltbush berries.
 The bush these berries grow on forms a mat-like shape with low-growing, sprawling branches covered in leaves.
 It only reaches a height of 40 to 80 centimeters but spreads out 1.5 to 2 meters wide.
-Saltbush berry plants provide food and shelter to many animals and insects such as skinks, frogs, birds, pygmy blue butterflies, and grazing animals.
+Saltbush berry plants provide food and shelter to many creatures including skinks, frogs, birds, pygmy blue butterflies, and grazing animals.
 While the plant has several culinary uses, it is primarily grown for its ornamental and practical benefits rather than for its berries.

 Nutritional Value